How to Sell a Business – the Story Your Buyers Need to Hear

 The 5 Essential Components in an 8, 9, or 10-Figure Business Sale Package

-Your buyer will need more than just financials to understand what they’re getting and to properly appraise the value of their purchase.
+When you try to sell a business, your buyer will need more than just financials to understand what they’re getting and to properly appraise the value of their purchase.
 To prepare for negotiations with potential buyers in a merger or acquisition, you must first get your business house in order.

 This article will walk you through all the artifacts you’ll need to help your buyers understand your business.
 You can think of these as the building blocks of the story of your business.